Are you searching for something different and entertaining?

 In our area, maypop is perennial and dies to the ground at first frost.
 It will easily climb a trellis by July.
 The flowers produce fruit as early as late June.
 The Missouri Botanical Garden says a jelly can be made from the fruits.
 I have never tried that as I can’t resist showing everyone how the fruits “pop!”
 If you want to get kids interested in gardening, this plant is extremely helpful.

 A growing note — ours is trained over a trellis.
 Occasionally, new tendrils of the plant pop up a few feet from the base and a little further from the trellis than ideal.
 We just pull those starts out – they are easy to pull and very manageable.
 The North Carolina Extension Service reports that it can be agressive.
-Colder climates seem to temper that tendency.
+If you have any concerns, you may want to start it in a container.

 A buying note — this information is for the native vine (Passiflora incarnata).
 It’s important to know which passion flower vine you are buying.
 Some passion flower vines are described as growing up to 300′ a season … this native grows up to 25′ per season.
 Quite a difference!